3. PRODUCTION CIRCUITS / ECONOMY

 Here, too, the aforementioned “energy tax” will help to automatically minimize transport routes in the transition phase.

 The economy is put at the service of direct exchange once more.
 The economy serves to satisfy each other’s needs.
 Companies see themselves as partners instead of competitors.
-Collaboration and cooperation are promoted.
+They thrive trough collaboration and cooperation.